apartyka/crosschx-frontend-coding-test/README.md

 # crosschx-frontend-coding-test
-The home for files submitted to Crosschx's front-end coding challenge
+The home for files submitted to CrossChx's front-end coding challenge

 ###Steps to get up and running:
 * clone this repo